The Financial Stability Partnership

 The mission of the Financial Stability Partnership is to help individuals meet their financial needs.
 This is done through free tax preparation clinics, financial flashmob presentations, Family Wize prescription drug discount card, and soon a one-on-one financial mentoring program.

 The United Way movement seeks to strengthen communities by identifying and tackling the underlying causes of the most serious social issues facing our nation.
 Increasingly, the economic and financial pressures facing hard-working people are exacerbating the other social issues.
 So United Way has expanded its work to include strengthening the financial stability of individuals and families.

-Who benefits from this work?
+What are the benefits from this work?

 How is the Financial Stability Partnership doing this?

-1. EITC/Free Tax Assistance Sites: Free Tax Preparation clinics are available in February, March and April each year.
+1. EITC/Free Tax Assistance Sites: Free Tax Preparation clinics are available in January, February, March, and April each year.
 At these clinics, volunteers complete and e-file clients' federal and state income tax returns, and promote the Earned Income Tax Credit.
 Many families do not take advantage of or are unaware of the EITC, which could increase their tax refund by up to $4,000.

-For more information, contact Amy Davis at firstname.lastname@example.org or call (740) 454-6872.
+For more information, contact Becky Clawson at email@example.com or call (740) 454-6872.